600-ship Navy: Background

 The idea behind the 600-ship Navy can be traced back to the Vietnam War.
 During the war, the armed services rapidly expanded to meet the demands placed on them.

-The Soviet Union, which had been supporting North Vietnam, began staging their naval vessels from former US ports in South Vietnam.
+The Soviet Union, which had been supporting North Vietnam, began staging their naval vessels from former U.S. ports in South Vietnam.
 Building on this gain, Soviet vessels began to sail in all seven seas with increased vigor and even ventured into the Gulf of Mexico.
-Soviet forces also stepped up infantry, armor and air force deployments in Eastern Europe.
+Soviet forces also stepped up infantry, armor, and air force deployments in Eastern Europe.

 Reagan plan

 It was against this backdrop in 1980 that the United States began an election year.
-Ronald Reagan continued this in 1984, releasing a campaign commercial "Bear," which played on the use of the bear as a national symbol of Russia in order to promote higher vigilance and defense expenditures against the Soviet Union.
+President Reagan continued this in 1984, releasing a campaign commercial "Bear," which played on the use of the bear as a national symbol of Russia in order to promote higher vigilance and defense expenditures against the Soviet Union.

 The overseas strategic retaliation arm was strengthened and the development of new weaponry like the B-1B bomber, the Bradley fighting vehicle, and the Abrams tank was completed and they were put into production.

 Lehman attempted to "front-load" the program, by committing the Navy to the building program, but in the end the funds were not available and it fell short.

 Ships and weapons systems deployed during the plan

 The Navy saw the largest benefit of the rebuilding.
-Under the Reagan Administration, the first of the Ohio-class ballistic missile submarines were completed.
-This class was the largest submarine ever built in the US.
-The ship carried 24 Trident I nuclear-capable missiles, each one with a 4000 mi range.
-Construction of the Nimitz class of supercarriers and Los Angeles-class attack submarines was dramatically stepped up.
-The revolutionary new Aegis combat system was installed on the upcoming Ticonderoga-class ships, production of which was also stepped up.
+Under the Reagan administration, the first of the Ohio-class ballistic missile submarines were completed.
+This class was the largest submarine ever built in the U.S. The ship carried 24 Trident I nuclear-capable missiles, each one with a 4000 mi range.
+Construction of the Nimitz class of supercarriers and Los Angeles-class attack submarines were dramatically stepped up.
+The revolutionary new Aegis Combat System was installed on the upcoming Ticonderoga-class ships, production of which was also stepped up.
 Several aircraft carriers were put through Service Life Extension Programs (SLEPs) aimed at keeping them in service longer.
 The Iowa-class battleships, built in the 1940s, were all recommissioned and refitted with RGM-84 Harpoon, BGM-109 Tomahawk, and Phalanx CIWS system capabilities, plus their armor plating would be more resilient against anti-ship missiles.
 The first Harpoons, Tomahawks, and AGM-88 HARM missiles all debuted on the navy's ships.
 Naval aviation was stepped up with the introduction of the F/A-18 Hornet, along with improved versions of the EA-6 Prowler electronic countermeasure aircraft, the A-6 Intruder, and the F-14 Tomcat.
 In addition, the nation's strategic retaliatory arm was strengthened with advanced B-1B bombers and deploying Pershing II theater missiles to Europe.
 The initiative also included deployment of Abrams main battle tanks and Bradley armored fighting vehicles.
+U.S. Navy unclassified miscellaneous ships, auxiliary ships, and yard ships are not included in the ship count.